Piero Sraffa: Personal connections

 After the publication of Production of Commodities by Means of Commodities, Sraffa's thought became the subject of a great debate.
 Sraffa was described as a shy and very reserved man who was devoted to study and books.
 His library contained more than 8,000 volumes, many of which are now in the Trinity College Library.
 A popular anecdote claims that Sraffa made successful long-term investments in Japanese government bonds that he bought the day after the nuclear bombing on Hiroshima and Nagasaki.
 Another version of this is that Sraffa bought the bonds during the war when they were trading at distressed prices as he was convinced that Japan would honour its obligations (Nicholas Kaldor, pp. 66–67).
-Records of Sraffa's investments in his Trinity College papers show that he had in fact begun his purchasing in 1946, during post-war debates over whether Japan would repay its external pre-war debts in order to return to normality; his modelled returns were large and Lonergan calculates that Sraffa likely realized an estimated annual return of 16% per annum from 1946–1983.
+Records of Sraffa's investments in his Trinity College papers show that he had in fact begun his purchasing in 1946, during post-war debates over whether Japan would repay its external pre-war debts to return to normality; his modelled returns were large and Lonergan calculates that Sraffa likely realized an estimated annual return of 16% per annum from 1946 to 1983.

 In 1961, before the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel had been created, he was awarded the Söderströmska Gold Medal by the Royal Swedish Academy of Science.
 In 1972, he was awarded an honorary doctorate by Sorbonne and in 1976 received another one from Madrid's Complutense university.

 Sraffa was involved in Cambridge capital controversy, sometimes called "the capital controversy".
 It was a debate between prominent economists such as Joan Robinson and Piero Sraffa at the University of Cambridge in England and economists such as Paul Samuelson and Robert Solow at the Massachusetts Institute of Technology, in Cambridge, Massachusetts, United States.

 In 1966, Paul Samuelson organized a symposium in the QJE, in which it was accepted by all parties, including Samuelson himself, that David Levhari had made a mistake and that Sraffa's proposition is, of course, robust.
 The proposition in question refuted the Clarkian-type neoclassical explanation of the rate of interest on capital on the basis of the "marginal productivity of capital," which requires measurement of the "intensity" of capital independently of the rate of interest.
-Sraffa's "re-switching" proposition showed that, in general, there is no logical way by which the "intensity of capital" can be measured independently of the rate of interest — and hence the widely held neoclassical explanation of the distribution of income was logically untenable.
+Sraffa's "re-switching" proposition showed that, in general, there is no logical way by which the "intensity of capital" can be measured independently of the rate of interest – and hence the widely held neoclassical explanation of the distribution of income was logically untenable.
 This victory was well-known as the pinnacle of Sraffa's book.